halecatherine/halecatherine.github.io/education.md

 - Expected completion 2019

-- Completed Long Term Attachment to University of Western Australia from March-May 2018 (3 months) working with Prof. Simon Driver, Dr. Aaron Robotham and Dr. Luke Davies funded by the Science and Technology Facilities Council (STFC)
+- Completed Long Term Attachment to University of Western Australia from March-May 2018 (3 months) working with Dr. Aaron Robotham, Dr. Luke Davies and Prof. Simon Driver funded by the Science and Technology Facilities Council (STFC)

 **2011 - 2015**